operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

 **What if there are multiple operators that "own" or "manage" a CRD?**

-Initially, we require that there be only one owner for a CRD in the service catalog cache.
+Initially, we require that there be only one owner package for a CRD in the service catalog cache.
 If there is a use case for multiple owners, the option will be surfaced on the InstallPlan, and a user will manually resolve the choice.